ashwini-kr-sharma/COMETH-codalabv2-deNBI/README.md

 ### Instal `npm`

 ```
+which npm

+# If you find npm already installed, then skip npm installation below

 # sudo apt install npm

-# is this needed ? since npm is already installed with nodejs

 ```